-I'm sharing this because I wrote some of the materials in this and other books while traveling and doing live seminars and talk about them in the present tense.
-I felt it would end up sounding somewhat stilted and awkward, so I left them in and hope this brief explanation clarifies.
+I'm sharing this because I wrote some of the materials in this and other books while traveling and doing live seminars and I talk about them in the present tense in the book.
+I felt it would end up sounding somewhat stilted and awkward if I tried to change all of the references, so I left them in.
+I trust this brief explanation clarifies that I am no longer doing live seminars, though what I learned from them still applies.